learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 Cat
 CatTeR

-# allow . metacharacter to match newline character as well
+# allow the . metacharacter to match newline characters as well
 $ printf 'Hi there\nHave a Nice Day' | grep -zoP '(?s)the.*ice'
 there
 Have a Nice